Constrained Gaussian-process bridge prior for neutron-star equation-of-state inference: Results

 In Fig.~\ref{fig:vary_correlation}, we compare the \eos\ of strongly interacting matter from $0.1\, n_s$ to the pQCD regime for four different levels of diffusive correlation, $\sigma/n = 1\%$, $10\%$, $20\%$, and $40\%$.
 In the leftmost column, we see that the smallest correlation length covers much of the allowed $\varepsilon$-$p$ region from \cite{Komoltsev:2021jzg} at intermediate densities, while progressively increasing the correlation concentrates the prior more towards the center of the allowed region.
 With increasing correlation length the global structure in $\varepsilon$-$p$ and $c_s^2$-$n$ becomes more clear.

 We also witness a decreased coverage of the full range of $c_s^2$, especially for the highest correlation length of 0.4.
-In all cases, the \eos\ exhibits a stiffening immediately beyond the chiral-EFT regime, with shorter correlations showing a larger maximum in $c_s^2$ with a peak at slightly larger densities.
-Beyond this maximum, the average of the speed of sound within a given density window decreases from its maximum.
+In all cases, the \eoss\ in the posterior distribution exhibit a stiffening immediately beyond the chiral-EFT regime, with shorter correlations showing a larger maximum in $c_s^2$ with a peak at slightly smaller densities.
+Beyond this maximum, the posterior EoSs show a softer behavior.
 In particular, for the two largest correlations considered, the speed of sound exhibits a clear softening onset from $1\, \mathrm{fm^{-3}} \lesssim n \lesssim 2\,\mathrm{fm^{-3}}$ to roughly the pQCD regime at $n \approx 4-6\, \mathrm{fm}^{-3}$, consistent with the behavior observed in earlier works \citep{Annala:2019puf,Gorda:2022jvk,Altiparmak:2022bke,Annala:2023cwx,Komoltsev:2023zor,Finch:2025bao}.
 The shorter correlation lengths that admit for a stronger sound-speed peak at lower densities tend to favor smaller speeds of sound at high densities (best visible for $\sigma/n=20\%$) whereas the larger correlation lengths ($\sigma/n=40\%$) softens the peak, leading to higher speeds of sound at higher densities.
 We emphasize that this softening takes place over several correlation lengths in these latter two panels, as illustrated by the line segments representing $\sigma$ in the panels.

 We observe that, while the correlation length has a significant effect on the local properties of the \eos, the mass–radius relation---which depends on integrals of the \eos---is largely unaffected by changes in the correlation length.
 However, we do observe that the prior with the largest correlation length reaches slightly larger radii than any of the others, which we attribute to the fact that \eoss\ with longer correlation lengths can remain stiff over an extended density range.
 Finally, the maximum likelihood of a given \eos\ exhibits an inverse dependence on the correlation length (not shown).
 This behavior is expected, as \eoss\ with shorter correlation lengths can rapidly adjust their behavior to remain consistent with a larger fraction of the observational data included in the likelihood, leading to a degree of overfitting.